Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 The Bottom Line

-Mahahual is the calm, walkable, snorkel-rich Caribbean Mexico your family is looking for if Cancun feels too built-up and Tulum feels too pricey.
-Plan a slow week, eat at the Malecon, swim at the reef, take one Bacalar day trip, and let your kids run barefoot in a town where you actually still can.
-This is the Riviera Maya many families end up visiting again every year, because nothing else feels quite the same.
+Mahahual is the calm, walkable, snorkel-rich Caribbean Mexico your family is looking for if Cancún feels too built-up and Tulum feels too pricey.
+Plan a slow week.
+Eat at the Malecón.
+Swim at the reef.
+Take one Bacalar day trip.
+Let your kids run barefoot in a town where you actually still can.
+This is the Riviera Maya many families end up visiting again every year, because nothing else feels quite the same. Ándale, cariño.

 Recommended Products